iven-yao/Pix_YUV_subsampling_scaling/README.md

 ## to execute
 **javac ImageDisplay.java**
 **java ImageDisplay rgb_file Y U V Sw Sh A**
-* rgb_file: string to rgb file path
+* rgb_file: string of the path to the rgb file
 * Y,U,V: int to represent the subsample of YUV channels respectively.
 1 suggesting no subsampling and n suggesting a sub sampling by n
 * Sw,Sh: float to represent the scaling ratio of width and height respectively. should be a positive number not larger than 1.0
 * A: int to represent performing antialiasing in the final result or not, 1 as true, 0 as false